xlwings/xlwings/docs/remote_interpreter.rst

 Limitations
 -----------

-* Currently, only a subset of the xlwings API is covered, mainly the Range and Sheet classes with a focus on reading and writing values.
+* Currently, only a subset of the xlwings API is covered, mainly the Range and Sheet classes with a focus on reading and writing values and sending pictures (including Matplotlib plots).
 This, however, includes full support for type conversion including pandas DataFrames, NumPy arrays, datetime objects, etc.
 * You are moving within the web's request/response cycle, meaning that values that you write to a range will only be written back to Google Sheets/Excel once the function call returns.
 Put differently, you'll get the state of the sheets at the moment the call was initiated, but you can't read from a cell you've just written to until the next call.
 * You will need to use the same xlwings version for the Python package and the JavaScript module, otherwise, the server will raise an error.
 * Currently, custom functions (a.k.a. user-defined functions or UDFs) are not supported.